HelgeSverre/sysex-utility/README.md

 # 🎹↯ MIDI SysEx Utility

-MIDI SysEx Utility is a web-based application that allows you to send and receive MIDI System Exclusive (SysEx) messages.
-It's perfect for musicians, producers, and MIDI enthusiasts working with hardware synthesizers, effects units, or any MIDI-enabled devices that use SysEx for configuration and control.
+The MIDI SysEx Utility is a web-based tool for sending and receiving System Exclusive (SysEx) messages to and from your MIDI devices.

 ## ✨ Features